 No monkey laws exist in this state, but you do need a permit for possessing wild animals.
-These are separated into Class I for squirrels and rabbits, Class II for a variety of mammals, and Class III for dangerous exotic animals including large cats, bears, wolves, hyenas, venomous reptiles, gorillas, Burmese pythons, anacondas, and more.
+These are separated into Class I for squirrels and rabbits; Class II for a variety of mammals; and Class III for dangerous exotic animals including large cats, bears, wolves, hyenas, venomous reptiles, gorillas, Burmese pythons, anacondas, and more.

 This state is pretty straightforward with their exotic pet laws.
-No dangerous wild animal is to be possessed, owned or bred in Iowa.
-This is defined as non-domestic cats and dogs, bears, primates, numerous reptiles and more.
+No dangerous wild animal is to be possessed, owned, or bred in Iowa.
+This is defined as non-domestic cats and dogs, bears, primates, numerous reptiles, and more.

 Kansas does not allow dangerous regulated animals to be kept as pets unless you are a zoo, sanctuary, or other approved facility.
 Dangerous regulated animals include large cats, bears, and venomous snakes.

 No person may possess an inherently dangerous animal.
-This includes primates, dangerous reptiles, bears, large cats and more.
+This includes primates, dangerous reptiles, bears, large cats, and more.

-Unless you were grandfathered in, you cannot own a primate, bear or cougar in this southern state.
+Unless you were grandfathered in, you cannot own a primate, bear, or cougar in this southern state.
 Permits are required for venomous or large constricting snakes.

 Permits are needed to possess or breed wild animals.
 You may not possess deer, bears, moose, or wild turkeys.

 A wide variety of exotic pets are restricted in this state.
-Wild felines, bears, raccoons, skunks, foxes, primates and other exotic pets are not allowed.
+Wild felines, bears, raccoons, skunks, foxes, primates, and other exotic pets are not allowed.

-No large cats, bears, and wolf hybrids allowed in Michigan.
+No large cats, bears, and wolf hybrids are allowed in Michigan.
 All other animals not listed need a permit.